Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

     /// STRUCTS

     /**
-     * @notice Struct representing the registration status of an operator with an operator set.
-     * Keeps track of last deregistered timestamp for slashability concerns.
-     * @param registered whether the operator is registered with the operator set
-     * @param lastDeregisteredTimestamp the timestamp at which the operator was last deregistered */ struct OperatorSetRegistrationStatus {
-        bool registered;
-        uint32 lastDeregisteredTimestamp;
-    }

-    /**
      * @notice struct used to modify the allocation of slashable magnitude to list of operatorSets
      * @param strategy the strategy to allocate magnitude for
      * @param expectedTotalMagnitude the expected total magnitude of the operator used to combat against race conditions with slashing